alexwestphal/alexwestphal.github.io/_posts/2014-09-04-scala-show-typeclass.md

 We now pretty much have the [scalaz.Show](http://docs.typelevel.org/api/scalaz/stable/7.0.4/doc/#scalaz.Show) implementation except that scalaz uses a [Cord](http://docs.typelevel.org/api/scalaz/stable/7.0.4/doc/#scalaz.Cord) rather than a String, for performance reasons.
+I plan to explore this in a latter post.